UPDATED BY

 Every individual should feel valued and heard, regardless of their status within the company.
 Interns offer a much greater advantage than being delegates for busy work, and new employees bring a fresh perspective.
 You never know where the next big idea will come from, so let every employee have a seat at the table and feel empowered to share their thoughts.

-Establish a Strict Zero Tolerance Policy
+7. Establish a Strict Zero-Tolerance Policy

-Just as important as creating a welcoming environment is ensuring employees know their rights and individualities are protected within the workplace.
 A crucial facet of a positive work culture is providing employees with the opportunity to speak openly about issues they are facing — in and outside of the office — and have access to the support and resources they need.
 Make sure HR representatives have flexibility within their schedules to be available for personal conversations when needed, and consider implementing an anonymous sexual harassment hotline as a secure and private way for employees to report incidents in the workplace.

-Create an Employee Recognition Program
+8. Create an Employee Recognition Program

 Recognize and reward employees for achieving outstanding results.
 Doing so will encourage employees to continue performing at impressive levels, and make them feel valued within the company.
 It will also motivate their peers to up their game, fostering a work culture of friendly competition that leads to high performance.

-Accept and Utilize Your Employee’s Feedback
+9. Accept and Utilize Your Employee’s Feedback

-In fact, try to change your perspective on feedback.
+Change your perspective on feedback.
 Rather than considering it to be indicative of something you’re doing wrong, think of it as the opposite — your employees care so much about the organization and its success that they are trying to help make it better.
 They’re choosing to bring their pain points to your attention and it gives you the opportunity to fix them instead of the employee stewing over them and eventually leaving the company out of frustration.

-Be Flexible
+10. Be Flexible

-Be Transparent
+11. Be Transparent

 Engaged employees invest their full selves into the success of the company, and they deserve your leadership team’s trust.
 Promote transparency and open communication between department heads, management and team members.
 Doing so will create a positive work culture where employees feel heard and valued.
 Consider implementing a recurring internal newsletter to share critical information with the team, and hold a monthly town hall meeting to make company-wide announcements that require more context.

-Plan Social Outings
+12. Plan Social Outings

 Humans are social beings that crave interaction.
 Create an opportunity to get to know each other at work and outside of work to foster meaningful relationships between employees.
 You can keep it simple by having a hybrid Friday happy hour in the office while simultaneously offering remote workers an online presence at the party.
 Think about the types of events your team would most enjoy when coming up with new work culture ideas.